|LOCATION:||$720 million USD|

 The 15,000 ton Indianapolis Colts Stadium consists of two major portal frames that span 750 feet and transverse trusses.
 The stadium features a retractable roof and a large retractable window on one end, thus allowing games to be played both indoors and outdoors.
 This project contained 20,000 shop detail drawings and 500,000 bolts.

 The 3D model was used extensively to monitor the geometry throughout the steelwork erection with geometry exported from the model into the surveying equipment ensure correct fit up alignment.
 This ensured the portal frame, built from each end, met successfully in the middle of the 750 feet span.
-DBM Vircon did not have one detailing error on this project.
+DBM Vircon’s thorough QA/QC process resulted in zero shop or field issues related to the steel on the project.
 DBM Vircon was also asked to model concrete, pre-cast walls, ducting and mechanical components to check the interface with the structure.